CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims-jsonb.md

 Postgresql (and Amazon Aurora) supports storing object graphs as JSON directly in a single column of a record.
 Using this feature will allow the use of only one table per claim type.
-The records in this table would contain a column for each of the queries supported by the BFD API plus one additional column to hold the entire claim as JSON.
+The records in this table would contain the minimum number of columns required to support BFD API queries or data analytics plus one additional column to hold the entire claim as JSON.
 With this structure JPA would be able to find and retrieve an entire claim using only one query.
 Also the work performed in memory to convert the claim JSON into an object graph would be simpler since the heirarchical structure of the graph directly matches that of the JSON.

 Benchmarking a prototype of this concept against a local postgresql database revealed that claims could be ingested 5.7x faster for FISS claims and 3.5x faster for MCS claims.
 The larger throughput improvement for FISS claims corresponds to the greater complexity of the FISS schema (4 tables) vs MCS (3 tables) in the normalized relational schema.

-In addition to acheiving higher throughput during claim ingestion, the JSONB based schema resulted in a simpler database schema.
+In addition to acheiving higher throughput during claim ingestion, the JSONB based schema results in a simpler database structure.
-That simpler schema (1 table each for FISS and MCS claims) would also require far less maintenance over time.
+That simpler schema (1 table each for FISS and MCS claims) would require far less maintenance over time.
 Table changes would only be required when a new type of query is added to BFD API.
 Addition of new fields and sub-objects to the claim data returned by the RDA API would not require any schema migration since that data would simply change the JSON written to the JSONB column.
 Contrast this to adding a new field containing multiple sub-objects (e.g. payers) to MCS claims.
 With a normalized relational schema this would require adding a new table to hold the individual payer records.
-Along with that extra table the database would have to maintain additional indexes and foreign/primary key constraints.
+Along with that extra table the database would also have to maintain additional indexes and foreign/primary key constraints.

+Because postgresql supports directly querying fields within the JSONB column the new schema would still allow ad-hoc queries to be used for data exporation or analysis.

 ## Proposed Solution
 [Proposed Solution]: #proposed-solution